janosgyerik/activitytracker/specs/subsystems/user-actions.md

     - easy switch between time periods: next / prev buttons
     - option to select start date + end date / now

+Personal goals: this app can help you to ... :

+- lose weight
+- eat healthier
+- drink less alcohol
+- ...

+In settings, you can enter *personal goals*, which add more indicators to help you track your progress.

 Nice to have features / things to add later:

-- Synchronize between multiple devices
+- Synchronize between devices
 - Add tags on activities:
     - Group by tags in the various views
     - Option to select custom skin per tag (work / health / home / friends)